Cornelius-Figgle/ROSA/docs/CONTRIBUTING.md

 - **Use the GitHub issue search** &mdash; check if the issue has already been reported
 - **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `main` branch in the repository
 - **Isolate the problem** &mdash; ideally on a fresh install
-  - Either fully uninstall/reinstall the program, install inside a fresh VM/sandbox/machine
+  - Either fully uninstall/reinstall the program or install inside a fresh VM/sandbox/machine
 - **Give us your test environment** &mdash; Operating system name and version, program version...

 ## Feature requests